ianhorswill/DPGD/Source/10 Introduction/20 Declarative programming.md

 These problems would be simplified if we could give the spec directly to the computer rather than writing bespoke algorithms.
 Declarative programming is an approximation to this.

 The term declarative programming comes from a distinction in linguistics and philosophy between different kinds of utterances.
-Imperatives, from the latin *imperare* (“to command”), are commands: they tell the hearer to do something.
+Imperatives, from the Latin *imperare* (“to command”), are commands: they tell the hearer to do something.
 Declaratives are statements of fact: they declare something to be true.

 Most programming languages are referred to as **imperative languages**.
 Programs in them are sequences of commands to execute in order.
 They specify how to compute a solution.